ViLab-UCSD/IndoorLightEditing/README.md

           * [Example1_addLamp_turnOffPredLamps](https://drive.google.com/drive/folders/1JvWeB3iz3B0dErdk5lKI4IR_K-6rd2Sj?usp=sharing): Insert a virtual lamp.
           * [Example1_turnOffVisLamp](https://drive.google.com/drive/folders/1iWjX4rCXEdm3wTZya8lGagT44LnZ-DoI?usp=sharing): Turn off the visible lamp in the scene.
           * [Example1_turnOffInvLamp](https://drive.google.com/drive/folders/1jZLdqABaZqxgbFieB_SzfKr8IbTP-E1y?usp=sharing): Turn off the invisible lamp in the scene.
      * Please check `command.txt` inside each folder to see how to render results.
-To reproduce all results in teaser, you may need to combine several editing operations together.
+To reproduce all results in the teaser, you may need to combine several editing operations together.
 7. Rerender the image with the neural renderer.
      * Run python script `testRealRender.py`.
 You may need to specify `--objName` when inserting virtual objects.
 You may need to specify `--isVisLampMesh` when inserting virtual lamps.
 You may need to specify `--isPerpixelLighting` to predict perpixel environment maps, which are used to render specular bunnies on the [Garon et al. dataset](http://indoorsv.hdrdb.com/) in the paper.
      ```python